 Dr. Gelpi is a U.S. historian whose principal scholarly interests are U.S. military history, primarily aviation history and airpower theory, and the history of culture and ideas in the Early Republic and 20th-century America, especially the Cold War era.
 He has presented papers at conferences in the United States and abroad, as well as lectured at the University of Wolverhampton (UK).
 He has published articles, essays, and encyclopedia entries on U.S. and military history in Louisiana History: The Journal of the Louisiana Historical Association, The Encyclopedia of the Wars of the Early Republic: A Political, Social, and Military History (ABC-Clio), Encyclopedia of Modern Warfare (Amber Books), Encyclopedia of Chinese-American Relations (McFarland & Company, Inc.), The Seventies in America (Salem Press), and The Fifties in America (Salem Press) plus scholarly reviews.

-Dr. Gelpi contributed an essay – “In Defense of Liberty: The Battalion d ‘Orleans and Its Battle for New Orleans” – to The Battle of New Orleans in History and Memory and his book, Creating a “Flexible Response:” General “Opie” Weyland and the Resurgence of Tactical Airpower, is nearing completion.
-His article, “To Answer the Question of Power Projection: General O.P.
-Weyland, USAF and the Origins of ‘Flexible Response,’ 1954-1960,” is in revision and, with Dr. Francis H. Marlo, he is working on an edited volume entitled Cold War Myths: Disentangling History from Memory.
+Dr. Gelpi contributed an essay – “In Defense of Liberty: The Battalion d ‘Orleans and Its Battle for New Orleans” – to The Battle of New Orleans in History and Memory; and his book, Creating a “Flexible Response:” General “Opie” Weyland and the Resurgence of Tactical Airpower, is nearing completion while his article, “To Answer the Question of Power Projection: General O.P.
+Weyland, USAF and the Origins of ‘Flexible Response,’ 1954-1960,” is in revision.

 Dr. Gelpi received his Ph.D. in history at The University of Alabama and earned his M.A. and B.A. in history at the University of New Orleans.